 The short answer is because they can.
 The vast majority of smokers start in their teen years because their parents or friends smoke and it appears cool and grown up; or they want to try it out of curiosity; or some start from rebelliousness, especially if they’re below the legal age to buy cigarettes; and a few may start because of the misperception that it can help reduce stress.

-The usual initial experience of sucking poisonous tobacco fumes into one’s lungs it unpleasant: it makes you cough and you might feel dizzy or nauseated.
+The usual initial experience of sucking poisonous tobacco fumes into one’s lungs it unpleasant.
+It makes you cough and you might feel dizzy or nauseated.
 Nonetheless, around two-thirds of teenagers who try smoking go on to do it again – and again and again.
-They find they can’t stop, or think they can’t, but they’re already hooked, so they pop down to the local supermarket or convenience store and buy another pack of cigarettes!
+Then they find they can’t stop, or think they can’t, so they pop down to the local supermarket or convenience store and buy another pack of cigarettes!

 Tobacco control

 The current focus of ‘tobacco control’ is to discourage people from buying cigarettes.
-That’s what the horrible pictures and health warnings on each and every pack of cigarettes are for.
+That’s what the horrible pictures and health warnings on cigarette packs are for.
 Or perhaps increasing the price will put people off.
 But why are cigarettes on sale in the first place?
 They serve no useful purpose in people’s daily lives.
-The perceptions that smoking is relaxing, pleasurable, or rewarding in some way are false or illusory.
+The perceptions that smoking is relaxing, pleasurable, or rewarding in some way are illusory.
 This can easily be demonstrated in a simple non-judgemental conversation with smokers.
-It’s not a matter of trying to persuade smokers they ought not to do it – they already know that – but of helping them to quit even though they claim it’s very hard.
+It’s not a matter of trying to persuade smokers they ought not to do it – they already know that – but of helping them to quit even though they think it will be hard.

-However, the idea of the difficulty of stopping smoking is unwittingly reinforced by the orthodox approach to smoking cessation.
+The idea of the difficulty of stopping smoking is unwittingly reinforced by the orthodox approach to smoking cessation.
 You need to be mindful of the evidence-based most effective treatments offered by comprehensive tobacco cessation services, namely, behavioural interventions, nicotine maintenance therapy, and prescription drugs!
-And while smokers struggle to get their heads around this discouraging official pronouncement, if they listen to it at all, they can pick up further supplies of cigarettes from the local shops whenever they feel like it.
+And while smokers struggle to get their heads around these discouraging official pronouncements, if they listen to them at all, they can pick up further supplies of cigarettes from the local shops whenever they feel like it.

-This absurd situation is encouraged by the belief that ‘over 60 per cent of smokers want to quit’.
+This absurd situation is encouraged by the belief that ‘over 60 per cent of smokers want to quit.’
 They want to quit but they can’t, so they need help.
 In the UK, how come that 60 per cent of the 6.4 million adult smokers, that is 3.84 million people, are not clamouring for access to comprehensive tobacco cessation services?
-The answer is that they don’t want to quit – not really.
+The answer is that they don’t really want to quit.
 And even if they do want to quit, the prospect of submitting to behavioural interventions, nicotine maintenance therapy, and taking prescription drugs may put people off.
 They’re defeated before they start.

 Edifying statements